 |

-many people today are aware of the Presbyterian Church’s Scottish
+today are aware of the Presbyterian Church’s Scottish roots, few

 United States

-While many think that the Episcopal Church came from the Church of
+sisters.
+While many think that the Episcopal Church came from the

-responsible for the foundation of an Anglican Church independent of
+were responsible for the foundation of an Anglican Church

-whole continent of America was part of the Diocese of London, although
+continent of America was part of the Diocese of London, although the

 and no confirmations or ordinations of clergy were ever held,